bimdata/documentation/src/viewer/plugins/overview.md

 ## How to develop a plugin

-A plugin is mainly either a [Vuejs 2.x component](https://vuejs.org/v2/guide/components.html) or/and a simple function that is run when the viewer is mouted into the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+A plugin is mainly either a [Vue component](https://vuejs.org/guide/essentials/component-basics.html) or/and a simple function that is run when the viewer is mounted into the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 ::: tip
-To learn what is a Vuejs 2.x component, [visite the Vuejs documentation](https://vuejs.org/v2/guide/components.html).
+To learn what is a Vue component, [have a look at the Vue documentation](https://vuejs.org/guide/introduction.html).
 :::

 Both component and function have access to the [`$viewer`](/viewer/reference/$viewer.html) object.
-It can be accessed using `this` on a component, or as the first parameter of the startupScript method.
+It can be accessed using `this` on a component, or as the first parameter of the `startupScript` method.
 This object allows to interact with the viewer core.

 ### Plugin as a function

-To develop a plugin as a **function**, you must provide a function on the startupScript property of the configuration object of the `registerPlugin` method.
-The first argument of this function is the [`$viewer`](/viewer/reference/$viewer.html)object.
+To develop a plugin as a **function**, you must provide a function on the `startupScript` property of the configuration object of the `registerPlugin()` method.
+The first argument of this function is the [`$viewer`](/viewer/reference/$viewer.html) object.

 ### Plugin as a component

-To develop a plugin as a **component**, you must provide a Vuejs 2.x component on the `component` property of the configuration object of the `registerPlugin` method.
+To develop a plugin as a **component**, you must provide a Vue component on the `component` property of the configuration object of the `registerPlugin()` method.

 ::: tip
-Here is some usefull links you should need to develop your own plugin with a component:
+Here are some usefull links you should need to develop your own plugin with a component:
 - [Plugin UI configuration documentation](/viewer/customize_the_ui.html#plugin) to see the UI possibilities.
 - [Plugin as button API](/viewer/plugins/plugin_as_button.html) to bind a behavior on the user interactions.
 :::

 ### Function and Component registration example

-See below a plugin registered with both a startup script function and a vuejs component that can be displayed on the viewer windows.
+See below a plugin registered with both a startup script function and a Vue component that can be displayed on the viewer windows.

-The Vue.js 2.x component:
+The Vue component:

 ```javascript
 const myComponent = {